wichmann-lab/teamproject-photography/README.md

 ### Which files do I need for contributing to TheImageIterator?
 * In our case, the most important file is the configuration file called `imageIteratorSettings.json`.
 You can save the settings in the configuration file or use our UI for modifying the configuration file.
 The configuration file contains the settings for editing and other infomation.
-You can store everything about the settings, the export and more in this file.
 We implemented `export_format` and our Settings for editing.
-If you want to save for example the metadata, you have to implement functions in the plugin.
+If you want to save for example the metadata, you have to implement functions in the Plug-in.
 In short, the configuration file contains information for the processing.

-* Because it's a JSON-file, it isn't possible to use JSON-code in a Lua script.
+* Because the `imageIteratorSettings.json` file is a JSON-file, it isn't possible to use JSON-code in a Lua script.
 The solution for it is `json.lua`.
 It's an external JSON library for Lua from [this source](https://github.com/rxi/json.lua/blob/master/json.lua).
 This file makes decoding and encoding between JSON and Lua easier.
 We changed the lines 85 and 96 for a better look of our configuration file.
 Here is the License for the `json.lua` file: (You can find it in json.lua as well.)
 >-- Copyright (c) 2020 rxi